CPUjoker303/netlify2.0/content/posts/best-marine-speakers-without-amp-january-2021.md

 The Next is the Boss Audio MRWT40 review, and this variant of boat speakers is fully changed due to its body design.
 These marine speakers body looks different and has pretty black color.
 In size, these Boss Audio speakers are 4 Inches and come with brilliant waterproofing techniques.

 These boss speakers tweeter is beautifully patterned as semi-dome design, and an outdoor you will get brilliant sound quality.
 This Waketower Speaker comes with an impedance of 4 Ohms and 130 Hz to 20 kHz maximum frequency.
 Overall these BOSS Audio MRWT40 are performing great and giving quality sound and are the Best marine speakers without amp.

-## What Is Recent Buyers Report

-We found 889 global 70% ratings of 5-star, which people gave to these BOSS Audio marine speakers after getting brilliant results.
-Most people review these are giving quality sound, installation super easy (jeep, golf cart, boat, etc.).But some people disagree with BOSS Audio speakers size, which is something bigger concerning other marine speakers(JBL, Polk Audio, etc.

 #### Specifications